SiangbaMM/spacex_data_pipeline/README.md

 - Install and run Airflow

-2. API
+2. Visualization

-- Using Flask
+- Using Streamlit
-- Using FastAPI
+- Using Power BI

+3. CI/CD

+- Learn and use GitHub Action and Schemachange for Snowflake

+4. Deployment
-3. Local Deployment
+- Local

-- Install and run the scheduled pipeline via Docker
+>- Install and run the scheduled pipeline via Docker

-4. Cloud deployment on Azure
+- Cloud

-- To be defined
+>- To be defined

 # FAQ's